TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

-The Tyk Backstage entity provider imports Tyk API definitions and components into the Backstage catalog.
+The Tyk Backstage entity provider imports Tyk API definitions and components into the Backstage catalog directly from Tyk Dashboards.

 ## Getting Started